Shakila Zafar

-Shakila Sharma (born 28 February 1962), better known as Shakila Zafar is a Bangladeshi singer.
-Zafar's career began as a result of her appearance in the 1983 BTV program Jodi Kichu Mone Na Koren where she performed an astrology themed song "Tula Rashir Meye".
+Shakila Sharma (born 28 February 1962), better known as Shakila Zafar, is a Bangladeshi singer.
+Zafar's career began as a result of her appearance in the 1983 BTV program Jodi Kichu Mone Na Koren, where she performed an astrology-themed song, "Tula Rashir Meye".

 Early life

 Zafar was born in Karachi, Pakistan.
 She grew up in Pakistan with her family.
 Her family belongs to Sirajganj District, Bangladesh.
 Her father was a government employee of Pakistan.
 He was assigned to the Industrial Development Bank of Pakistan.
-In 1970, Shakila came to Bangladesh and was admitted in the Willes Little Flower School.
-She followed this with graduation from Dhaka University, in philosophy.
+In 1970, Shakila came to Bangladesh and was admitted to the Willes Little Flower School.
+She followed this with graduation from Dhaka University in philosophy.

 Career

 Zafar's fifteenth album, Labonye Purno Pran, was her first solo album of Rabindra Sangeet.
 It contains ten songs selected and arranged by Tagore song exponent Chanchal Khan.
 It was recorded in Kolkata and released on the G-Series label in April 2011.